What Is Cloud Repatriation? — 5 Contributing Factors

 The cloud will not retract, but hybrid strategies are gaining momentum and on-premises infrastructure and applications are anything but dead.

 IT organizations have been rethinking the cloud.
+According to IDC, half of public cloud applications are moving to private cloud and non-cloud infrastructure, 80% of which say they are bringing some workloads back on-site.
 For all their advantages, hyperscale providers and other public cloud options are not silver bullets capable of eliminating every technology challenge.
 After years of accelerating cloud transitions, the market is seeing something of a balance emerge between cloud adoption and repatriation to the on-premises data center.

 Here are five leading factors driving enterprises of all sizes to move workloads back home.